xoba/goinit/readme.md

-just a simple setup for my personal go language environment, based on production versions of downloadable go, not custom builds.  for automated setup on linux or darwin, you could try:
+just a simple setup for my personal go language environment, based on official versions of downloadable go, not custom builds like i used to do. for automated setup on linux or darwin, you could try:

 ```
 curl https://raw.githubusercontent.com/xoba/goinit/master/setup.sh | bash
 ```

-then follow instructions on copying and pasting commands into your terminal.  this shoud work on typical linux or darwin systems; no idea how to automate this for windows o/s.
+then follow instructions on copying and pasting commands into your terminal.

 the minimal'ish set of environment variables would be: